jiangnan44/WheelView/README.md

     }
 ```

-For custom UI, copy the resource file you needed, screw it the way you like.
+For custom UI, copy the resource files you needed, screw it the way you like.

 Check the details in source code.